-Si Satchanalai Historical Park is the location of an ancient city of Thailand's Sukhothai period (1235 to 1438) is part of UNESCO World Heritage System of sites of historical and cultural significance in Thailand that also includes Sukhothai National Historical Park.
+Si Satchanalai Historical Park is the location of an ancient city of Thailand's Sukhothai period (1235 to 1438), part of UNESCO's World Heritage System of sites of historical and cultural significance in Thailand that also includes Sukhothai National Historical Park.
 The park is located approximately 55 kilometers north of the modern City of Sukhothai and does not receive a lot of visitors due to its remote location.

 The city of Si Satchanalai was important to the Kingdom of Sukhothai as it housed the crown prince throughout the 13th and 14th century.

 The walled in portion of the park is bordered on the east by the Yom River and contains the more significant restored ruins of the period.
 The wall acted to protect the city inhabitants from the Burmese whom they were at war with during that period.
 The restored ruins include mainly include the wall structures and quite a few large ancient temples.
 The main temples within the walled area include Wat Chang Lom, Wat Nang Phaya, Wat Chedi Chet Thaeo, and Wat Khao Suwankhiri with Wat Chang Lom being the most historically significant.